Our GDPR Research

 The regulation also builds in two new rights for data subjects: a "right to be forgotten" that requires controllers to alert downstream recipients of deletion requests and a "right to data portability" that allows data subjects to demand a copy of their data in a common format.
 These two rights will now make it easier for users to request that any information stored should be deleted or that information that has been collected should be shared with them.

 Data subjects always had a right to request access to their data.
 But the GDPR enhances these rights.
 In most cases, you will not be able to charge for processing an access request, unless you can demonstrate that the cost will be excessive.
-The timescale for processing an access request will also drop to a 30 day period.
+The timescale for processing an access request will also drop to a 30 day period (but this can be extended to 60 days in some circumstances.
 In certain cases, organisations may refuse to grant an access request, for example where the request is deemed manifestly unfounded or excessive.
 However, organisations will need to have clear refusal policies and procedures in place, and demonstrate why the request meets these criteria.

 Privacy by Design and DPIA